Pantagrueliste/multi-saxon/README.md

 # multi-saxon
 [![DOI](https://zenodo.org/badge/680835550.svg)](https://zenodo.org/badge/latestdoi/680835550)

 ``multi-saxon`` is a tool designed to rapidly transform vast amounts of XML TEI files to text.
-By harnessing the capabilities of Saxonica's [SaxonC-HE](https://pypi.org/project/saxonche/) processor (XSLT 2.0+) and leveraging multiprocessing, multi-saxon offers high speed XML transformations `lxml` can only acheive with XSLT 1.0.
+By harnessing the capabilities of Saxonica's [SaxonC-HE](https://pypi.org/project/saxonche/) processor (XSLT 2.0+) and by leveraging multiprocessing, multi-saxon achieves what `lxml` can only acheive with XSLT 1.0., it transforms XML files at very high speeds.

 ## Features